-Our Music Director
+Our Artistic Director

 In 1987, Mr. Clark founded the Manhattan Chamber Orchestra, and continues to serve as its director and conductor.
 Hailed by the media as an "extraordinary ensemble of virtuosos," and credited with providing the "definitive versions of forgotten American masterpieces," the Manhattan Chamber Orchestra has been dedicated to innovative, exciting and multi-cultural programming.
 The MCO has premiered and recorded the music of such diverse composers as William Grant Still, Alec Wilder, Victor Herbert, Henry Cowell, Alan Hovhaness, Otto Luening, Dominick Argento, Randall Thompson, Eric Ewazen, David Amram and Dave Soldier.
 The MCO performs music of all genres with a special emphasis on contemporary American music.